disorderedmaterials/dissolve/web/content/docs/developers/contributing.md

 ## Contributing to the Codebase

 Contributing code to Dissolve as an interested third party is relatively straightforward.
-Dissolve is version controlled with git, and is available from [https://www.github.com/disorderedmaterials/dissolve]().
+Dissolve is version controlled with [git](https://git-scm.com/) and hosted on GitHub at [https://www.github.com/disorderedmaterials/dissolve]().
 Dissolve adopts a simple branching model for development, with `develop` being the main branch of the repository, and versioned releases branching off from that.
 Any additions or fixes to the code should be made through a suitable pull request from your own forked repository.

 ### 1) Register on GitHub